China stimulus splurge would hurt rating

 S&P currently rates China at A+ with a stable outlook.
 That is the same as both Moody's and Fitch.
 But it can often be the first of the three main agencies to move which means its imminent review will be closely watched.

-"I would expect that we would typically flag it with a negative outlook before we changed the rating," Eng said.
+"I would expect that we would typically flag it with a negative outlook before we changed the rating," Tan said.

 One reason why the Chinese government may revert to pushing banks to ramp up lending again would be if there was a sharp rise in job losses, which then had the potential to cause domestic angst.